Tight factorizations of girth-$g$-regular graphs: Egc girth-g-regular graphs, g larger than 4

 The union of $C_0,C_1,C_4,C_8,C_9$ yields the red subgraph.
 Coloring tightly $C_0,C_8,C_9,C_{10},$

-$C_{11}$ with color($ab$)=color($ef$) and color($ah$)=color($de$) makes impossible continuing coloring tight\-ly $C_4$, see below $\Syl$ in Fig.~\ref{13}.
-Otherwise, to the right a forced tight coloring of $C_0,\ldots,C_{12}$, $C_{14}$ and $C_{15}$ is shown.
+$C_{11}$ with color($ab$)=color($ef$) and color($ah$)=color($de$) makes impossible continuing coloring tight\-ly $C_4$ see $\Syl$ as shown in the upper right of Fig.~\ref{13}.
+Otherwise, in the lower right of Fig.~\ref{13} a forced tight coloring of $C_0,\ldots,C_{12}$ $C_{14}$ and $C_{15}$ is shown in two representations of the subgraph of $\Syl$ induced by these 5-cycles.
 That leaves $C_{13}$ obstructing a tight-coloring.
 Thus, $\Syl$ is not egc. \end{proof}

 Subsequently, an egc $4^30^2$-graph $\Gamma$ is presented by means of a construction that generalizes the barrel constructions used in Section~\ref{1111}, as follows.
 See the top of Fig.~\ref{f12}, where fourteen vertical copies of the Petersen graph $\Pet$ are presented in parallel at equal distances from left to right and numbered from 0 to 13 in $\mathbb{Z}_{14}$.
-The vertices of the $j$-th copy $\Pet^j$ of $\Pet$ are denoted $v_1^j, v_1^j,\ldots,v_{10}^j$ from top to bottom and are joined horizontally by cycles of the Cayley graph of $\mathbb{Z}_{14}$ with generator set $\{1,3,5\}$, namely the cycles
+The vertices of the $j$-th copy $\Pet^j$ of $\Pet$ are denoted $v_1^j, v_1^j,\ldots,v_{10}^j$ from top to bottom and are joined horizontally by cycles of the Cayley graph of $\mathbb{Z}_{14}$ with generator set $\{1,3,5\}$ namely the cycles

-\begin{theorem} There exists an egc $4^30^2$-graph $\Gamma$ of order $140\times k$, for every $0<k\in\mathbb{Z}$, representing all color-cycle permutations, $14k$ times each. \end{theorem}
+\begin{theorem} There exists an egc $4^30^2$-graph $\Gamma$ of order $140\times k$ for every $0<k\in\mathbb{Z}$ representing all color-cycle permutations, $14k$ times each. \end{theorem}

 \begin{proof} We assert that an egc $4^30^2$-graph as in the statement contains $14k$ disjoint copies of $\Pet$.
 We consider the case represented in the top of Fig.~\ref{f12} for $k=1$ and leave the details of the general case to the reader.
-Notice the 6-cycle $(v_5^j,v_6^j,v_7^j,v_8^j,v_9^j,v_{10}^j)$ in $\Pet^j$, with its three pairs of opposite vertices $\{v_5^j,v_8^j\}$, $\{v_6^j,v_9^j\}$, $\{v_7^j,v_{10}^j\}$ joined respectively to the neighbors $v_2^j,v_3^j,v_4^j$ of the top vertex $v_1^j$, for $j\in\mathbb{Z}_{14}$.
-A representation of the common proper coloring of the graphs $\Pet^j$ is in the lower-left part of Fig.~\ref{f12}, where the vertices $v_i^j$, for $i=1,\ldots,10$ and $j\in\mathbb{Z}_{14}$, are simply denoted $i$.
+Notice the 6-cycle $(v_5^j,v_6^j,v_7^j,v_8^j,v_9^j,v_{10}^j)$ in $\Pet^j$ with its three pairs of opposite vertices $\{v_5^j,v_8^j\}$ $\{v_6^j,v_9^j\}$ $\{v_7^j,v_{10}^j\}$ joined respectively to the neighbors $v_2^j,v_3^j,v_4^j$ of the top vertex $v_1^j$ for $j\in\mathbb{Z}_{14}$.
+A representation of the common proper coloring of the graphs $\Pet^j$ is in the lower-left part of Fig.~\ref{f12}, where the vertices $v_i^j$ for $i=1,\ldots,10$ and $j\in\mathbb{Z}_{14}$ are simply denoted $i$.
 This figure shows the twelve 5-cycles of $\Pet$ as color cycles, with red, black, blue, hazel and green taken respectively as 1, 2, 3, 4 and 5.
-This gives the one-to-one correspondence, call it $\eta$, from the 5-cycles of $\Pet$ onto their color 5-cycles in the top part of Table~\ref{8}.
+This gives the one-to-one correspondence, call it $\eta$ from the 5-cycles of $\Pet$ onto their color 5-cycles in the top part of Table~\ref{8}.